Geovation/catalyst-ngd-wrappers-python/README.md

 An alternative means of returning OS NGD features for a search area which is GeometryCollection or a multi-geometry (MultiPoint, MultiLinestring, MultiPolygon).
 This will in some cases improve speed, performance, and prevent the call from timing out.

 **Parameters:**
    - **wkt** (string or shapely geometry object, optional) - A means of searching a geometry for features.
-The search area(s) must be supplied in wkt, either in a string or as a Shapely geometry object.
+The search area(s) must be supplied in well-known-text, either in a string or as a Shapely geometry object.
 Multi-geometries and Geometry Collections may be supplied, and any hierarchical geometries will first be flattened into a list of single-geometry search areas.
-The function automatically composes the full INTERSECTS filter and adds it to the 'filter' query parameter.
-Make sure that 'filter-crs' is set to the appropriate value.
+The function automatically composes the full INTERSECTS filter and adds it to the `filter` query parameter.
+Make sure that `filter-crs` is set to the appropriate value.
    - **hierarchical_output** (bool, default False) - If True, then results are returned in a hierarchical structure of GeoJSONs according to search area (and collection if applicable).
 If False, results are returned as a single GeoJSON.
    - **\*\*kwargs**  - Other parameters passed to `catalyst_ngd_wrappers.items`, or the limit extension if applied.